Alex Horvath (curler): Career

 The 2019-20 curling season would have been the team's last year of junior eligibility, but they decided to make the jump to men's curling full-time, eschewing the junior ranks.
 In their first post-junior season, Team Tardi won the 2019 Prestige Hotels & Resorts Curling Classic on the World Curling Tour.
 The team also made the playoffs at the 2020 BC Men's Curling Championship, where they lost in the final to Jim Cotter.
 The season abruptly ended due to the COVID-19 pandemic, and Horvath was replaced by Jason Ginter on the team for the following abbreviated season.

 Horvath joined the Jacques Gauthier rink for the 2022-23 curling season.
 In their first season together, the team won the 2023 BC Men's Curling Championship and represented British Columbia at the 2023 Tim Hortons Brier.
 At the Brier, the team finished with a 3-5 record.
+The Gauthier team broke up after the season, with Gauthier heading to Alberta to curl with Kevin Koe.

+Horvath re-joined former teammate de Jong as third for the 2024-25 season, playing with Corey Chester and Brayden Carpenter.
+The team found immediate success, winning their first 2025 BC Men's Curling Championship, beating Glenn Venance 10–8 in the final.
+This win qualified the de Jong rink to represent BC at the 2025 Montana's Brier as the home team in Kelowna.
+The de Jong team announced at the end of the season that they would be parting ways with Carpenter, and re-uniting with former teammate Sterling Middleton, who would join the team as the new third for the 2025-26 curling season.
+The new de Jong team would start the season off strong, winning the 2025 Saville Shootout 7–1 over Matthew Blandford in the final.